interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

 ## Auto-peering

 Additionally, certain peers will have _auto-peering_ available.
-This feature is not (and should not) be used in production environments, however, it allows local and staging environment Rafiki instances to environments for easier peering integration.
-This requires the peer you want to peer with to publish an "auto-peering" url.
-Once this `peerUrl` is provided, and it is communicated that the peer supports auto-peering, instead of using `createPeer` mutation to create a peer, you can call `createOrUpdatePeerByUrl`:
+This feature is only for sandbox environments, and should not be used in production environments.
+Auto-peering enables easier peering integration between Rafiki instances.
+In order to use this feature, it requires the peer you want to peer with to publish an "auto-peering" URL.
+Once this `peerUrl` is provided, instead of using `createPeer` mutation to create a peer, you can call `createOrUpdatePeerByUrl`:

 ```gql
 mutation CreateOrUpdatePeerByUrl($input: CreateOrUpdatePeerByUrlInput!) {